google/skia-buildbot/perf/COCKROACHDB.md

     $ cockroach sql --url postgresql://root@localhost:26257/?sslmode=disable --database flutter_flutter < flutter_flutter.sql

-Note that you should run this from one of the cockroachdb instances in the cluster since they have local SSD and the bandwidth is much higher than to your workstation.
+Note that you might want to run this from one of the cockroachdb instances in the cluster since they have local SSD and the bandwidth is much higher than to your workstation.